shamanec/GADS/docs/provider.md

   - GADS uses `go-ios` to install and run WebDriverAgent on iOS < 17 devices on Linux/Windows
   - Make sure you've properly signed and created the [WebDriverAgent](#prepare-webdriveragent-file---linux-windows) ipa/app
   - Observe the provider logs - if installation is failing, you will see the full `go-ios` command used by GADS to install the prepared WebDriverAgent ipa/app.
 Copy the command and try to run it from terminal without the provider.
 Observe and debug the output.
+    - You might have to unlock your keychain, I haven't observed the need for this but it was reported - `security unlock-keychain -p yourMacPassword ~/Library/Keychains/login.keychain`
   - Observe the provider logs - if running of WDA is failing, you will see the full `go-ios` command used by GADS to run the installed WebDriverAgent.
 Copy the command and run it from terminal without the provider.
 Observe and debug the output
 - *[Android] I can load the device in the UI but there is no video, why?*
   - First option is that `GADS-android-stream` just doesn't work on your device - unlikely